tianhaoz95/time_since/NOTE.md

 === TODO ===

-Your task is to fix the bug that the fetched repeat days is incorrect, i have a 180 days fetched to be 0 days and 90 days fetched to be 1 days.
+Your task is to fix the bug that the fetched repeat days is incorrect.
+When i set the repeat days to be 180, i see under progress bar "1 days out of 0 days (180%)" where it should be "1 days out of 180 days (0%)".
 Debug and fix it.